Shared Hosting for Everyone, imagined by developers, for developers.Discovering the Public Cloud

-The last version of WordPress is one of our applications that are auto-installable via the administration interface: Web > Sites > Install an application.
+The last version of WordPress is auto-installable via the administration interface: Web > Sites > Install an application.

 Due to its high profile, it is a target of choice for hackers.
 Consequently, it is important to follow these recommendations: